 1. Grizzly Mountain Natural Organic Hair Dye

-Grizzly Mountain is probably the most highly-rated brand for beard dye on the market.
+Grizzly Mountain is probably the most highly rated brand for beard dye on the market.
 With several different colors (we suggest trying dark brown for thick, full beards), Grizzly Mountain also sets itself apart by using a non-toxic, all-natural formula.
 Their product uses an herbal powder that’s hypoallergenic and safe to use for most skin types.

-Some of the other reasons we like this dye:
+Some other reasons we like this dye:

 - It’s a long-lasting permanent dye

 - Adapts to the texture of your beard so you don’t get chunks of color here and there